jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 \log \boldsymbol{f}_{\text{GEVD}}(y;\boldsymbol{\theta})
 $$

+This has no specific name in the EVT literature, however there are a few papers which use this distribution to motivate the GPD via the PP.
+In this work, we name this the **Poisson-GEVD**.
 We can parameterize GEVD parameters in terms of the GPD parameters which are needed for the intensity parameter given in equations [](eq:gevd-reparam-gpd) where we introduce free parameters $\boldsymbol{\theta} = \left\{ \mu_{y_0}, \sigma_{y_0}, \kappa_{y_0}\right\}$.

-Lastly, we can also do return periods.
+**Annual Exceedence Probability**.
+Lastly, something of great interest within the EVT community is to characterize the return periods.
+Recall section [](sec:ari) whereby we showed that the ARI can be related to the conditional CDF.
 Recall that this is given as

 $$
 \exp(-1/\bar{T}) = \exp(-\lambda\boldsymbol{S}(y;\boldsymbol{\theta}))
 $$

+where $\boldsymbol{S}$ is the survival function for the marks distribution and $\lambda$ is the average rate of occurrences over the threshold, $y_0$.
-After rearranging, we can recognize that this is simply the quantile function of the CDF.
+After rearranging this equation and simplifying, we can recognize that this is simply the quantile function of the marks distribution.

 $$
 \begin{aligned}